suraj-iitb/bodhitree/CODE_STRUCTURE.md

-document |  All document functionalities discussion_forum | All discussion forum realted functionalities announcements | All announcements realted functionalities email | All email realted functionalities cribs | All cribs realted functionalities leaderboard | All marks related functionalities statistics | All statistics related to a course programming_assignments | All programming assignments related functionalities subjective_assignments | All subjective assignments related functionalities
+document |  All document functionalities discussion_forum | All discussion forum realted functionalities announcements | All announcements realted functionalities email_notices | All email realted functionalities cribs | All cribs realted functionalities leaderboard | All marks related functionalities stats | All statistics related to a course programming_assignments | All programming assignments related functionalities subjective_assignments | All subjective assignments related functionalities